 The standard research period for a minor research project is two months.
-Before application for conferment of degree (for those who select the Survey for Doctoral Research Plan, before the Ph.D.
-Qualifying Examination), achievements as of the end of the minor research project must be submitted to the advisor for Minor Research Project and the dean (via Kyoumu) to receive accreditation.
+As it requires to be accredited before application for conferment of degree (for those who select the Survey for Doctoral Research Plan, before the Ph.D.
+Qualifying Examination), achievements as of the end of the minor research project must be submitted to the advisor for Minor Research Project and Kyoumu one month prior to application for conferment of degree (for those who select the Survey for Doctoral Research Plan, one month prior to the Ph.D.
+Qualifying Examination).